-- E Align left: Aligns the left edge of the text with the left edge of the bounding box. - Center horizontally: Aligns the center of the text with the horizontal center of the bounding box, so there is even spacing on the left and right sides. - Align right: Aligns the right edge of the text with the right edge of the bounding box. - Align top: Aligns the top edge of the text with the top edge of the bounding box. - Center vertically: Aligns the center of the text with the vertical center of the bounding box, so there is even spacing on the top and bottom. - Align bottom: Aligns the bottom edge of the text with the bottom edge of the bounding box.
+- Width: Specifies the width of the text box. - Height: Sets the height of the text box. - Align bottom: Aligns the bottom edge of the text with the bottom edge of the bounding box, so any extra space appears at the top. - Center vertically: Aligns the center of the text with the vertical center of the bounding box, so there is even spacing on the top and bottom. - = Align top: Aligns the top edge of the text with the top edge of the bounding box.

-5.3.
+5.4.
 Masking